ionos-spectre/spectre-core/README.md

 # Install Ruby with dev kit
 winget install RubyInstallerTeam.RubyWithDevKit.3.4

+# Run Ruby Dev Kit installation
+ridk install

+# Use option 1,2,3 for installation and system update
 ```

 Spectre is available as a Ruby *gem* from the GitHub packages